ModularDev-Tools/Praximous-AI-Gateway/README.md

-# 🌀 Praximous: The On-Premise Orchestration Layer for the Enterprise Pantheon

-## **MODULARITY IS MYTHOS // GLYPH IS IDENTITY // DESIGN IS RITUAL**

-This transmission presents **Praximous**, an intelligent, secure AI gateway designed for the enterprise pantheon.
-Acting as a central, on-premise orchestration layer, it grants you absolute sovereignty over your AI usage.
-The platform is your secure portal and trustworthy hub for both users and developers.

-Its robust architecture supports dynamic failover, pluggable AI providers (like Gemini, Ollama, and others), and reusable "Smart Skills."
-Praximous transforms the very ritual of how you deploy, manage, and scale Large Language Models (LLMs) and other AI services—all while keeping them contained within your own environment.
+## **Project: Praximous**
+An On-Premise AI Gateway for Your Business

+#### **The Problem**

+Using AI in a business is often a chaotic mess.
+Different teams use different models from different providers (OpenAI, Gemini, a local Llama model, etc.).
+This creates a ton of problems:
+* **Security is a nightmare.** Sensitive company data is being sent out to multiple third-party services with little oversight.
+* **Costs are unpredictable.** You're paying multiple bills, and it's almost impossible to track which projects are spending what.
+You end up using an expensive, powerful LLM for simple tasks that a smaller, local model could handle.
+* **You're locked in.** Building your entire workflow around a single provider is a huge strategic risk.
+If their prices change, their service goes down, or a better model comes along, you're stuck.
+* **Development is complicated.** Your engineers have to learn multiple different APIs and rewrite logic for each new provider they want to use.

 ---

-## 🏛️ The Pantheon's Challenge

-The current age of AI presents a dilemma for the enterprise pantheon.
-While the potential is mythic, the reality is often constrained by fragmented systems, unpredictable costs, and the risk of ceding sovereignty over sensitive data.
-Traditional solutions are often:

-* **Fragmented & Insecure**: Deploying multiple AI models from different providers creates a chaotic landscape, leaving sensitive enterprise data vulnerable and scattered.
-* **Costly & Inefficient**: The lack of a central orchestration layer leads to redundant invocations and uncontrolled spending on powerful (and expensive) LLMs for even the most trivial tasks.
-* **Rigid & Singular**: Lock-in to a single provider's sigil stifles innovation and makes it impossible to evolve with the rapidly changing AI landscape.
+#### **The Solution**

+A single, on-premise AI gateway that you control.
+Praximous is an orchestration layer that you deploy inside your own network (typically in Docker).
+It acts as the central, secure hub for every AI request your company makes.

+It puts you back in charge of your data, your costs, and your tech stack.

 ---

-### 🔱 The Praximous Invocation

-Praximous is the answer to these challenges, providing a centralized ritual to address each pain point:

-* 💸 **Control Costs**: Strategically invoke powerful LLMs only when necessary.
-* 🔐 **Ensure Data Security**: Keep all your sensitive data sealed on-premise, typically via Docker deployment.
-* 🧱 **Avoid Vendor Lock-In**: Easily swap AI providers through simple configuration changes, thereby avoiding the singular sigil of a single vendor.
+#### **What It Fixes**

+* 💸 **Control Costs:** Set rules to route simple tasks to cheap, local models (like one running on Ollama) and save the expensive, powerful models (like top-tier Gemini) for the jobs that actually need them.
+* 🔐 **Keep Your Data Secure:** Since it runs on-premise, all requests go through Praximous first.
+Sensitive data never has to leave your network unless you explicitly allow it.
+* 🧱 **Avoid Vendor Lock-In:** Want to switch from one provider to another?
+It's a simple config change in one place, not a rewrite of a dozen different applications.
+You can use the best tool for the job, always.
-* 🧩 **Simplify Development**: Utilize a unified API endpoint and build reusable, modular "Smart Skills" for complex business logic and AI-driven workflows.
+* 🧩 **Simplify Development:** Your developers only need to learn one simple, unified API.
+They can build reusable "Smart Skills" that chain together complex business logic and AI calls, which can then be used by any application in the company.

 ---

-### 🧬 Core MVP Modules

-* **Pluggable AI Providers**: Easily integrate new LLMs or AI services as modular components.
+#### **Core Features**

+* **Pluggable AI Providers:** The system is designed with a modular architecture.
+Adding a new AI provider—whether it's a cloud service or a local model hosted with Ollama—is as simple as creating a new plugin.
-* **Unified API Gateway**: A single, clean API endpoint for all AI interactions, simplifying development and management.
+* **Unified API Gateway:** One clean, consistent API endpoint for all AI interactions.
-* **Smart Skill Engine**: The core logic that orchestrates complex multi-step AI workflows and reusable business logic.
-* **Dynamic Failover**: Ensures high availability by automatically routing requests to a secondary provider if the primary fails.
-* **Cost Control Policies**: Configurable rules to manage and optimize spending on external AI services.
+* **"Smart Skill" Engine:** The core of the system.
+Build complex, multi-step workflows that can call different AI models, run business logic, and be reused across the entire organization.
+* **Dynamic Failover:** If your primary AI provider goes down, Praximous automatically reroutes the request to a designated backup provider to ensure high availability.
+* **Cost & Security Policies:** Implement rules at the gateway level to control which users or applications can access which models and to set spending limits.

 ---

-### ⚙️ The Ritual Stack
+#### **The Tech Stack**

+No magic.
+Just solid, reliable tools.
-* **Python**: The foundational language for the core application logic and AI orchestration.
+* **Python:** For the core application logic.
-* **Docker / Kubernetes**: The on-premise deployment glyphs, ensuring secure, containerized, and scalable operation.
+* **Docker / Kubernetes:** For secure, containerized on-premise deployment.
-* **Gemini / Ollama / Other LLMs**: The various AI providers plugged into the system as needed.
-* **Redis**: Used for a high-speed, in-memory cache to manage sessions and state.
+* **Redis:** For high-speed caching of sessions and frequently accessed data.
-* **Nginx**: The reverse proxy for managing incoming API invocations.
+* **Nginx:** As the reverse proxy to manage all incoming API requests.

 ---

-### 🔱 API Endpoints
+#### **The API**

-All invocations are routed through the central `/api/v1/` endpoint.
+All requests are routed through a central API for easy management.

-* `POST /api/v1/invoke/skill/{skill_name}`:
+* `POST /api/v1/invoke/skill/{skill_name}`
-  * **Description**: Invokes a specific, pre-configured Smart Skill.
+    * **What it does:** Runs a specific, pre-configured "Smart Skill."
+This is the recommended way to interact with the system for most tasks.
-  * **Request Body**: JSON payload containing the input data for the skill.
+    * **Body:** A JSON payload with the input for the skill.
-  * **Response**: JSON output from the completed skill invocation.
-* `POST /api/v1/query/{provider_name}`:
+* `POST /api/v1/query/{provider_name}`
-  * **Description**: Direct invocation of a specific AI provider with a raw query.
+    * **What it does:** Sends a raw query directly to a specific AI provider.
+Useful for testing or simple, one-off tasks.
-  * **Request Body**: JSON payload with the raw text prompt.
+    * **Body:** A JSON payload with the raw prompt.
-  * **Response**: The response from the AI model.
-* `GET /api/v1/providers`:
+* `GET /api/v1/providers`
-  * **Description**: Retrieves a list of all configured and available AI providers.
-  * **Response**: JSON array of provider names and their status.
+    * **What it does:** Returns a list of all currently configured and available AI providers and their status.

+Stop letting your AI strategy be a chaotic mess.
+Build a central hub, take control, and own your stack. **The code is the proof** that a good architecture solves real business problems.